rust-lang/rfcs/text/3729-sized-hierarchy.md

 which would remain prohibited behind the `unsized_locals` and `unsized_fn_params` features until these are stabilised.

-With these changes to the RFC, it would be possible to support wasm's `externref` and opaque types from some GPU targets.
+With these changes to the RFC and possibility additional changes to the language, it could be possible to support wasm's `externref` and opaque types from some GPU targets.

 ## Alignment
 [alignment]: #alignment